AntonYakunin/Elektronika_MK85/README.md

   >
   >The computer thinks of a 4-digit number and you need to guess the numbers the computer has thought of.
   >
-  >🟢Works perfectly on the basic version of the microcomputer.
+  >🟢 Works perfectly on the basic version of the microcomputer.